-- 1a) When a mobile terminated short message delivery fails due to the MS being temporarily absent (i.e. either IMSI DETACH flag is set or there is no response from the MS to a paging request via the MSC), the SC address is inserted into the MWD list (if it is not already present), the MNRF is set (if it is not already set) and the MNRR via the MSC is updated (if the information is available), as described in clause 10. - 1b) When a mobile terminated short message delivery fails due to the MS being temporarily absent (i.e. either GPRS DETACH flag is set or there is no response from the MS to a paging request via the SGSN), the SC address is inserted into the MWD list (if it is not already present), the MNRG is set (if it is not already set) and the MNRR via the SGSN is updated (if the information is available), as described in clause 10. - 1c) When a mobile terminated short message delivery fails due to the MS memory capacity via the MSC being exceeded, the SC address is inserted into the MWD list (if it is not already present), the MCEF is set (if it is not already set), the MNRF is cleared and the MNRR via the MSC is updated as described in clause 10. - 1d) When a mobile terminated short message delivery fails due to the MS memory capacity via the SGSN being exceeded, the SC address is inserted into the MWD list (if it is not already present), the MCEF is set (if it is not already set), the MNRG is cleared and the MNRR via the SGSN is updated as described in clause 10. - 1e) If the MSIsdn used by the SC to address the recipient MS for alerting purposes is different from the MSIsdn-Alert of the MS (see clause 3.2.7), the HLR returns the MSIsdn-Alert to the SC within the failure report, see "1c Failure report" in figures 15 and 16. - 2a) When either the HLR or VLR detects that the MS (with a non-empty MWD and the MCEF clear in the HLR and the MNRF set in the VLR) has recovered operation (e.g. has responded to a paging request over MSC), the HLR directly or on request of the VLR shall invoke operations to alert the SCs within the MWD (see clause 3.2.7 and clause 10).
-Once the Alert SC operations have been invoked, the MNRF and MNRR via the MSC are cleared.
+- 1a) When a mobile terminated short message delivery fails due to the MS being temporarily absent (i.e. either IMSI DETACH flag is set or there is no response from the MS to a paging request via the MSC), the SC address is inserted into the MWD list (if it is not already present), the MNRF is set (if it is not already set) and the MNRR via the MSC is updated (if the information is available), as described in clause 10. - 1b) When a mobile terminated short message delivery fails due to the MS being temporarily absent (i.e. either GPRS DETACH flag is set or there is no response from the MS to a paging request via the SGSN), the SC address is inserted into the MWD list (if it is not already present), the MNRG is set (if it is not already set) and the MNRR via the SGSN is updated (if the information is available), as described in clause 10. - 1c) When a mobile terminated short message delivery fails due to the MS memory capacity via the MSC being exceeded, the SC address is inserted into the MWD list (if it is not already present), the MCEF is set (if it is not already set), the MNRF is cleared and the MNRR via the MSC is updated as described in clause 10. - 1d) When a mobile terminated short message delivery fails due to the MS memory capacity via the SGSN being exceeded, the SC address is inserted into the MWD list (if it is not already present), the MCEF is set (if it is not already set), the MNRG is cleared and the MNRR via the SGSN is updated as described in clause 10. - 1e) If the MSIsdn used by the SC to address the recipient MS for alerting purposes is different from the MSIsdn-Alert of the MS (see clause 3.2.7), the HLR returns the MSIsdn-Alert to the SC within the failure report, see "1c Failure report" in figures 15 and 16. - 2a) When either the HLR or VLR detects that the MS has recovered operation (e.g. has responded to a paging request over MSC), the HLR directly or on request of the VLR shall clear MNRF and MNRR via the MSC.
+Then, if with a non empty MWD list and the MCEF clear, the HLR shall invoke operations to alert the SCs within the MWD (see clause 3.2.7 and clause 10).
+After each SC is alerted by the HLR, the address for that SC shall be deleted from the MWD.
+If the MCEF is set in the HLR, the HLR shall not invoke operations to alert the SCs within the MWD and data are not cleared from the MWD. - 2b) When either the HLR or SGSN detects that the MS has recovered operation (e.g. has responded to a paging request via the SGSN), the HLR directly or on request of the SGSN shall clear MNRG and MNRR via the SGSN.
+Then, if with a non empty MWD list and the MCEF clear, the HLR shall invoke operations to alert the SCs within the MWD (see clause 3.2.7 and clause 10).
 After each SC is alerted by the HLR, the address for that SC is deleted from the MWD.
-If the MCEF is set in the HLR, the HLR clears the MNRF and MNRR via the MSC, but does not invoke operations to alert the SCs within the MWD and data are not cleared from the MWD. - 2b) When either the HLR or SGSN detects that the MS (with a non-empty MWD and the MCEF clear in the HLR and the MNRG set in the SGSN) has recovered operation (e.g. has responded to a paging request via the SGSN), the HLR directly or on request of the SGSN shall invoke operations to alert the SCs within the MWD (see clause 3.2.7 and clause 10).
-Once the Alert SC operations have been invoked, the MNRG and MNRR via the SGSN are cleared.
-After each SC is alerted by the HLR, the address for that SC is deleted from the MWD.
-If the MCEF is set in the HLR, the HLR clears the MNRG and MNRR via the SGSN, but does not invoke operations to alert the SCs within the MWD and data are not cleared from the MWD.
+If the MCEF is set in the HLR, the HLR shall not invoke operations to alert the SCs within the MWD and data are not cleared from the MWD.